 Anorexia often afflicts high achieving young people with a sense of perfectionism.
 When we look back at that summer of 2012, Emily’s life was up in the air.
 She had just finished her GCSEs, and her brother was off to university.
 She had been in Africa on an expedition and had seen famine first-hand and lost a little weight.

 Emily liked the way she was looking and before you know it you are in trouble, the illness takes over.

 We didn’t understand what we were up against.

-Mel, my wife would sit with Emily and offer six meals a day, three meals and three snacks and watch our daughter before during and after meals.
+Mel would sit with Emily and offer three meals and three snacks a day and watch our daughter before, during and after meals.
 If your attention is diverted for a millisecond, she would feed the dog (who gets fat while your daughter still loses weight) or slip upstairs to be sick.
 ‘Anna’ has all these tricks.
 By March we realised we were two amateurs playing against an evil genius.

 You have to fight.

 The one lesson I learnt through this is, you have to fight.
 You can’t put your head in the sand and moan.
 We had some private medical care and researched and interviewed hospitals to see where to spend our money.
 Emily went to a ward for adults with depression and addictions so there would be no other little ‘Anna’s’ running around.
 It offered me and Mel some respite.
 Emily didn’t get any better.
 ‘Anna’ was a lone wolf in the clinic.
 Emily understood that she was ill, she had been to two clinics.
 It was so galling; we spent all our money and the doctor said he couldn’t help.
 The psychiatrist said Emily would need six months in-patient care and we haven’t got bags of money (the weekly rate is £4000).